-Last week Mary Meeker released her annual Internet Trends report which abounds with interesting high level observations and projections.
+Last week Mary Meeker released her annual Internet Trends report (Attached) which abounds with interesting high level observations and projections.
 However the data-point that struck me was that the average “mobile phone user reaches for his/her phone ~100 -150 times/day” … and that the most common reason for these reaches is messaging (voice calls ranked second).

 Now I presumed that SMS messages would constitute a sizeable portion of this messaging space (given older folk like me rely on this 20 year old technology for to-do list and appointment reminders etc).
 Also at Opengear solutions use SMS pervasively for remote site alerting …. and for communicating with and controlling remote infrastructures.
 I had also assumed this messaging space would be dominated by Internet chat apps – given the hype over recent years around messaging apps like Apple’s iMessage, Facebook/Skype Chat and Google Voice/Talk.

 However on digging I find that SMS still prevails, and it looks likely to retains its crown for some time:

 - Mobile apps are popular with smartphone users -but not as popular as SMS, recent (Feb 2013) Nielsen Mobile Consumer Report survey of smartphone users in ten countries affirms.

 - Researcher Informa estimates 18 billion SMS texts are sent each day.
 Similarly Data Metrics estimated that in 2Q 12 global SMS traffic actually increased 8.3%, to 2.2 trillion messages, up from 2.1 trillion messages in 2Q 11.
 And these SMS numbers will continue to grow over coming years (projected to grow to 21 billion messages a day in 2014.)